FruitieX/homectl-server/README.md

 ]
 ```

-### Enable a motion sensor only when lights controlled by it are in a certain state
+### Enable a motion sensor only when lights controlled by it are in a certain state:

 ```
 # Activates `normal_upstairs` scene when motion is detected in staircase only if